 As a general rule, POPs have a number of common properties:

-POPs are persistent in the environment OE they resist degradation through physical, chemical, or biological processes;
+- POPs are persistent in the environment and they resist degradation through physical, chemical, or biological processes;

 Global Transport: the “Grasshopper Effect”

 Accumulation of persistent organic pollutants (POPs) in northern latitudes is a well-documented phenomenon.
 This is thought to occur for a variety of reasons.
 In a process known as global distillation, prevailing ocean and wind currents bring contaminants to the Arctic where they are subsequently trapped by the cold climate.
 This process is often referred to as the “grasshopper effect,” as chemicals repeatedly evaporate and condense while in their journey toward the Arctic.
 POPs accumulate in the North because the cold climate causes low evaporation rates, thereby decreasing the grasshopper effect.

 Migratory animals are thought to offload their body burdens into Arctic ecosystems through excretion of wastes and during decomposition.
 The large rivers that empty into Arctic waters contribute as well.
 The Arctic appears to have a greater capacity for storage of POPs as compared to other regions; therefore, once POPs enter the Arctic, they are readily incorporated within biological systems.
 POPs are readily stored in the oils and fats of living organisms.
 All of these forces contribute to a growing burden of pollutants in Arctic air, water, animals, and humans.